seriouslag/ui-chatbot-monorepo/README.md

 The chat service is a simple interface that can be implemented to send messages to a chat server.

-- [ ] Split service and components into separate packages
+- [x] Split service and components into separate packages
 - [ ] Add Unit tests
 - [ ] Add example page
 - [ ] Remove MUI dependencies
 - [ ] Replace RXJS with native JS
+- [ ] Determine if using tailwindcss is good idea for a library
+- [ ] Split NdJsonChatApi Implementation into a separate package

 ## Installation